Monitor your SQL query results with an alerting policy

 • To monitor events in your log entry data, you can create a log-based metric and then create an alerting policy to monitor the metric.
 These types of alerting policies are effective when you want to monitor trends in log entry data over time.
 However, they aren't as effective if you expect only a few events.

 SQL-based alerting policies are most effective for evaluating exact values over multiple log entries.
-If you want to evaluate individual log entries and don't need to monitor exact values, then create log-based alerting policies that use the Logging query language.
+If you want to evaluate individual log entries, then create a log-based alerting policy.

 The remainder of this document describes how to use SQL-based alerting policies.